 To say the HTC EVO 3D has a lot to live up to would be a colossal understatement.
 Its predecessor, the EVO 4G, ushered in a whole new smartphone era - one replete with 4.3-inch, 4G-capable Android behemoths.

 And at least on paper, the new EVO is a marked improvement over the original, packing a significantly crisper display, a processor with twice the cores, and of course the much-ballyhooed stereoscopic 3D capabilities.
-But early reviews have been anything but glowing, and the kickstand - one of the EVO 4G's most unique features - is nowhere to be found on this new version of the handset.
 Read More

 The exciting conclusion of our three-part HTC-leak-o-rama comes in the form of a yet-to-be-announced HTC tablet known as the "Puccini."
 Sounds like an Italian dish (Note: actually, Puccini was a famous Italian composer, so take what you will from the codename).
 Anyway, this thing's packing, here's what we know: